IBM/ibmcloud-cfenv-processors/README.md

-## Test project for Watson Discovery on IBM Cloud using Spring Boot Starter and CFEnv
+## Test project for Watson Speech To Text on IBM Cloud using Spring Boot Starter and CFEnv
-Project to test a Watson Discovery service instance on IBM Cloud using Spring Boot Starter: https://github.com/watson-developer-cloud/spring-boot-starter.
-By default a "system" environment with its "news-en" collection can be queried.
-A test query will be sent and the results will be checked to see if the query appears in the results.
+Project to test a Watson Speech To Text service instance on IBM Cloud using Spring Boot Starter: https://github.com/watson-developer-cloud/spring-boot-starter.
+A sample audio file will be processed and transcribed and the results will be displayed.

 Uses the CFEnv processor to set the properties from the service entry in VCAP_SERVICES.
 - https://github.com/pivotal-cf/java-cfenv

 ## Setup
 1. You'll need ibm cloud CLI from https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install_use and bx cf installed and configured to talk to the appropriate cf org/space etc.
-2. You'll need to edit the application.properties with your own Discovery credentials

 ## Build
 ```